UCL/ucl_software_carpentry/installation/install.md

 ### [SQLite3](http://www.sqlite.org/download.html) ###

-#### Slightly easier route - installing a pre-compiled package ####
+#### Slightly easier route: installing a pre-compiled package ####

 Download the [pre-compiled binary](http://www.sqlite.org/sqlite-shell-osx-x86-3071502.zip)

-#### Slightly harder route - compiling from source ####
+#### Slightly harder route: compiling from source ####

-Download a compressed "Tarball" of [SQLite3](http://www.sqlite.org/sqlite-autoconf-3071502.tar.gz) and then open a terminal window.
+Download a compressed "Tarball" of [SQLite 3](http://www.sqlite.org/sqlite-autoconf-3071502.tar.gz) and then open a terminal window.

-First navigate to the directory to which you downloaded the tarball (you can drag a folder from finder into the terminal window.
+First, navigate to the directory to which you downloaded the tarball (you can drag a folder from finder into the terminal window.

 So type:
 	cd <space>